overcq/ouxy-notepad/README.md

 ## 5. Risk

-You must ensure the security of the hierarchical database stored in the user's home directory in the "notepad-ocq" file and in the ".#notepad-ocq.\~number\~" backup files.
+You must ensure the security of the hierarchical database stored in the user's home directory in the "notepad-ocq" file and in the ".#notepad-ocq.\~”number“\~" backup files.

 ## 6. Component materials